The air compression process can be split into six stages:

 Air Compression Process: Before turning on the compressor

 In this example, before starting the compressor, the outside air is at 25oC and has a relative humidity of 70%.
 The air stored in the receiver is at the same temperature and has the same relative humidity as the ambient air.
-However, if there were any water in the receiver then the air in this enclosed volume would be saturated and the dew point temperature would be the same as that of the outside air, 25oC.
+However, if there were any water in the receiver, pretty much always the case, then the air in this enclosed volume would be saturated (100% RH) and the dew point temperature would be the same as that of the outside air, 25oC.

 Air Compression Process: Starting the compressor

-When the compressor is turned on the pressure of the air in the receiver starts to increase.
+The receiver’s air pressure starts to increase when the compressor is turned on.
 In this example when the pressure reaches about 1.5 bar(a) or only 0.5 bar above ambient pressure the air inside the receiver has a dew point temperature of ~26oC.
 In other words the air is saturated.
 Once the dew point increases above 25oC, the ambient temperature, water vapour in the only slightly compressed air will start to condense within the receiver and form a pool along its base.
 Obviously the pressure at which the compressed air starts to become saturated depends upon the ambient temperature and the amount of water vapour in the ambient air, its relative humidity.
 However, it’s very surprising how low this pressure is, see technical section for plots indicating this effect.

 Air Compression Process: Increasing the stored pressure